-- When all gas and oil is recovered from the pinched piping, 4 disconnect the charge hose and close the service ports. - 5 Cut off the lower part of the gas, liquid and equalising stop valve pipes along the black line.
-Use an appropriate tool (e.g. a pipe cutter, a pair of nippers).
+- 4 When all gas and oil is recovered from the pinched piping, disconnect the charge hose and close the service ports - 5 Cut off the lower part of the gas and liquid stop valve pipes along the black line.
+Use an appropriate tool (e.g. a pipe cutter).

-Never remove the pinched piping by brazing.
+the pinched piping.